Spanish banks reopen branches with staff gradually returning to work

 However, BBVA said 98% of BBVA’s HQ employees in Spain - around 7,000 people - would continue working remotely.

-At Santander, the euro zone’s second-biggest lender in terms of market value, almost all its workforce at the corporate centres in Spain - around 10,000 people - are still working from home, a source with knowledge of the matter said.
+At Santander, the euro zone’s second-biggest lender in terms of market value, almost all its workforce at the corporate centres in Spain - more than 10,000 people - are still working from home, a source with knowledge of the matter said.

+“The safety of our employees and customers is our utmost priority and we continue to work with the authorities to ensure that any return to work is done safely,” a spokesman for Santander said.

+“While the majority of our employees will continue to work from home for the foreseeable future, to ensure continuity in the business and support customer services we are implementing measures that will allow a group of employees to gradually return to corporate centre offices in the coming days.”

 Spain has so far reported nearly 27,000 deaths, one of the highest fatality rates in the world, with about half of Spain’s 47 million people progressing to the so-called Phase 1 of a four-step plan to relax the lockdowns on Monday.